 The Homebuyer Protection Act of 2003 requires Sellers of certain new and recently remodeled or renovated residential property to provide Buyers with protection from unrecorded construction liens.
-Information about construction liens is available by clicking here.
+Information about construction liens can be found in the Oregon Construction Contractors Board's "Construction Liens" online brochure.
 If the Buyer is entitled to protection under the Homebuyer Protection Act, the Seller must choose one of five statutory protections and provide Buyer with a Notice of Compliance form indicating the protection chosen.
-A copy of the Notice form and explanation of the Act is available by clicking here.

 Real estate licensees are not trained or experienced in construction lien law.
 If a Notice of Compliance form is part of the transaction, or either party is uncertain about their rights or obligations under the Act, they should seek the advice of an attorney.
 Real estate licensees cannot interpret legal documents or give legal advice.